ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

  - -t flag to specify the thread-count (default reads the thread-count available on the CPU)

 currently there are 2 versions that can be compiled / run:
- - `ghatem`: all threads share the station names - involves locking
+ - `OneBRC.lpr              -> ghatem             `: all threads share the station names - involves locking
- - `ghatem-nosharedname`: each thread maintains a copy of the station names - no locking involved
+ - `OneBRC-nosharedname.lpr -> ghatem-nosharedname`: each thread maintains a copy of the station names - no locking involved

 ## Hardware + Environment
 host: